 According to the sports betting odds at the time, the Chiefs were the massive 10-point favorites.
 Although the Chiefs went on to win the game 33-31, the Panthers covered as the +10 road underdogs because they lost the game by less than 1o points.

-It's worth pointing out that while point spread betting is extremely popular in football and basketball betting, at the corresponding college level, the point spreads can be quite hefty, verging in the double-digits.
-It's quite common to see college basketball lines or college football lines in the double-digit range.Moneyline odds
+It's worth pointing out that while point spread betting is extremely popular in football and basketball betting, at the corresponding college level, the point spreads can be quite hefty, verging in the double digits.
+It's quite common to see college basketball lines or college football lines in the double-digit range.Moneyline

--Betting totals is straightforward, not unlike a straight up bet to win outright.
-However, with this bet, bettors look towards the game score and bet whether the total will go OVER or UNDER projected totals on the odds board.
-Totals are quite popular amongst NHL bettors, especially when money line odds are skewed significantaly towards the favorite.
-NHL lines for totals are an great alternative as a result.
+- Betting totals is straightforward, not unlike a straight-up bet to win outright.
+However, with this bet, bettors look toward the game score and bet whether the total will go OVER or UNDER projected totals on the odds board.
+Totals are quite popular amongst NHL bettors, especially when money line odds are skewed significantly toward the favorite.
+NHL lines for totals are a great alternative as a result.

 Over 5.5 (-105)

 There are three formats of betting odds used in the industry: to display various sports betting lines: American, fractional and decimal.
 While the format may differ from sportsbook to sportsbook, the implied probability remains the same.

 Neither format is better than the other, but deciding on the preferred format is largely an individual one.

 In order to make that decision, learning how to read each format is key.
 It's that old adage again, knowledge is power.